an airplane flying over a highway

-he term loyalty program is a misnomer in the year 2015, for all intents and purposes; and the time is long overdue to quit that loyalty program mindset once and for all.
+The term loyalty program was a misnomer in the year 2015, for all intents and purposes; and is even more of a misnomer in 2025.
+The time is long overdue to quit that loyalty program mindset once and for all.

-Articles from all different kinds of media sources complaining about the present state of loyalty programs — removing benefits, changing their models from being based on distance to being based on revenue in terms of airlines, and introducing dynamic pricing of awards as three of many examples — are relentlessly flooding the Internet and bombarding you with verbiage resembling the end of the world as we know it.
+Even exactly ten years after this article was first published, articles from all different kinds of media sources are still complaining about the present state of loyalty programs — removing benefits, changing their models from being based on distance to being based on revenue in terms of airlines, and introducing dynamic pricing of awards as three of numerous examples — are relentlessly flooding the Internet and bombarding you with verbiage resembling the end of the world as we know it.

 Theoretically, the company administering the program would gain more business from its customers, which translated into more profits.
 Everyone wins — right?